Trump retweets #FireFauci after coronavirus scientist comments

 “Obviously, it would have been nice if we had a better head start, but I don’t think you could say that we are where we are right now because of one factor,” Fauci said.
 “It’s very complicated.”

-Already a target of the far-right for his contradictions of Trump, Fauci drew more opprobrium after the interview.
+Already a target of the far-right for his contradictions of Trump, Fauci drew more opprobrium after the comments.

 Last week during the daily White House coronavirus briefing, Trump stepped in and prevented Fauci from answering a question about hydroxychloroquine.